Hiking Boots: How to Choose in 2026

 Hiking boots

-When choosing hiking boots, always consider these key factors:
+When choosing hiking boots, always keep these basic factors in mind:

-• what activities you’ll use them for (casual city walking, running, hikes, climbing),
+• what activities you’ll use them for (everyday wear around town, running, hiking, climbing),

-• what conditions you’ll wear them in (summer sunshine, any weather, or extreme conditions),
+• in what conditions you’ll wear them (summer sunshine, all weathers or extreme conditions),

-• what terrain you’ll be tackling (pavements, unpaved trails, mountains, rocks, snow),
+• what terrain you’ll tackle (pavement, unpaved trails, mountains, rock, snow),

-• and whether you have any special requirements (sweating, preferred material, high instep, etc.).
+• and whether you have any special requirements (sweaty feet, preferred material, high instep, etc.).

-If you have a basic idea about these questions, then we can move on to the different types of hiking boots.
+Once you’ve got a rough idea about these questions, we can move on to the different types of hiking boots.

-For easier reference, I’ve rated the specific hiking boots mentioned in this article.
-You can find the ratings in the following table:
+To make things easier, I’ve rated the specific hiking boots mentioned in this article.
+You’ll find the rankings in the table below:

 Hiking boots ranking

-⚠️TIP: Check out our article about the best trekking boots.
-You’re sure to find your perfect pair there! 😉
+⚠️TIP: Have a read of our article on the best trekking boots.
+You’re sure to find a pair you love. 😉

-For ladies, I’d recommend the Vectiv Exploris 2 Mid Futurelight, and for men the Terreno High boots.
-For children, I’d go with the Merrell Moab Speed 2 Low A/C Wtpf hiking boots.
+For the ladies, for example, I’d recommend the Vectiv Exploris 2 Mid Futurelight, and for the men the Terreno High boots.
+For kids, I’d go with the Merrell Moab Speed 2 Low A/C Wtpf hiking boots.

 Women's and men's hiking boots